 Number of internet users in China (millions).
 Source: Forbes, Statista.

 If you want your web presence to be superfast, then you need to get inside the Chinese Great Firewall.
 At best, you will find that your website hosted outside of China, is slow.
 But, the main risk you’re facing is that users inside of China won’t be able to see it at all.

 If you can’t get a server in mainland China, then put one in Hong Kong.
 A Hong Kong based server can be slower during evenings and weekends, but it is fast during office hours.

 Just as with your current website, when establishing a site in China you need to work with your SEO to get a high ranking.
 But - in China the search engine’s name isn’t Google.
 Since Google’s blocked, their market share is close to zero.
 In China you need to work with Baidu, and the best option here is to register with an advertising partner.
 The algorithms in Baidu are different from Google’s, so when you localize make sure to have a localization expert that understands copywriting and thinks of keywords and SEO.

-Baidu kind of works in the same was as Google.
-You can use something similar to Google adwords and retargeting + get stats from your traffic.
-To get inside the great wall (and all related bureaucracy), you need to partner up with an agency in China to help you get an ICP license and someone to help you with ads (adwords).
+Baidu kind of works in the same way as Google.
+You can use something similar to Google Ads and retargeting + get stats from your traffic.
+To get inside the great wall (and all related bureaucracy), you need to partner up with an agency in China to help you get an ICP license and someone to help you with ads.

 ☐ Get a companion in China - check